Tactical-Starbase/Starmap-UI/README.md

   </p>
 </p>
 <p align="center">
-TPS Starmap is a navigation system developed for the purpose storing and calculating system coordinates around the Starbase solar system.
+TACMap is a navigation system developed for the purpose storing and calculating system coordinates around the Starbase solar system.

 <br>